FinalAppProject/FindaPetSitter/Readme.md

 * [ ] User can **sign in to the app** using OAuth login
-* [ ] User has his own profiles with his used/favorite sitters
+* [ ] User can configure a profile
+ * [ ] Pet owner can configure his profile with full name, location/address, contact information (phone, email, etc) and at least one pet
+ * [ ] Pet owner can add pets to his profile type (dog/cat/etc), name, picture, breed, emergency contact, special needs, etc
+ * [ ] Pet sitter can configure his profile full name, specialties (dogs, cats, etc), services provided
 * [ ] User can search applying a filter and get results
   * [ ] Results will Picture, name, contain ratings, reviews count.
 * [ ] User can view petsitters profiles from the search results by clicking on the result